 - Answer: Yes.
 Our prices have already been calculated for high volume wholesale orders, but special offers sometimes may be more beneficial with even steeper discounts.

 - Answer: Yes.
-Personal checks are held for no more than 2 business days – unlike most companies in the industry, who will hold your funds for up to two weeks prior (10 BUSINESS days) to shipping.
+Personal checks – as a general rule are held for between 2 and 7business days – unlike most companies in the industry, who will hold your funds for up to two weeks prior (10 BUSINESS days) to shipping.
 With firms holding your funds in this manner, by the time you calculate in weekends and holidays – it could take three weeks fro the time they receive your check before you are put into que for shipping – at which time – legally they can hold your shipment for up to 28 business days AFTER clearance of your funds.
 Ultimately – we have seen customers wait for six to eight weeks – or longer – before they actually receive their orders.
-These practices are common in the industry and unacceptable to Kettle Moraine Precious Metals.
+These practices are common in the industry and unacceptable to Morgana Precious Metals.

 - Answer: Orders are normally shipped within 24 to 48 hours

 - Answer: Not generally, however some of our suppliers DO have minimum orders, which may affect you.
-At the present time (July 2013) none of the major suppliers will ship silver orders of less than 500 ounces and gold bullion at less that ten ounces.
-At Kettle Moraine Precious Metals we do deal with several smaller, local suppliers, but we can expect to purchase on your behalf at a higher rate per ounce than one would pay for larger purchases
+At the present time (January 2019) none of the major suppliers will ship silver orders of less than 500 ounces and gold bullion at less that ten ounces.
+At Morgana Precious Metals we do deal with several smaller, local suppliers, which generally will reduce our minimum order to 100 ounces of silver and as little as one ounce of gold – however we can expect to purchase on your behalf at a higher rate per ounce than one would pay for larger purchases

 - Answer: Selling your items to us is easy, call our trading desk and lock in current buy back prices, ship the package to us or our assignee.
 Upon receipt of your package, it will be inspected to insure that we have received the proper goods – and we will them submit payment to you according to your instructions.

 - Answer: That is an easy question to answer.
-Any product purchased through Kettle Moraine Precious Metals is Internationally recognized and can be sold to any brokerage firm or coin shop in the nation – and all over the world.
+Any product purchased through Morgana Precious Metals is Internationally recognized and can be sold to any brokerage firm or coin shop in the nation – and all over the world.

 - Answer: We are active market makers in all forms of gold and silver